mDuo13/xrpl-dev-portal/content/tutorials/manage-account-settings/disable-master-key-pair.md

 ### {{n.next()}}.
 Confirm Account Flags

-Confirm that your account's master key is disabled using the [account_info method][].
+Confirm that your account's master key is disabled using the [account_info method](../../references/http-websocket-apis/public-api-methods/account-methods/account_info.md).
 Be sure to specify the following parameters:

 | Field          | Value                                                       |
 |:---------------|:------------------------------------------------------------|